BillyAddlers/stellarite/README.md

 ## Installation

 > [!IMPORTANT]
-> **Download an ISO from the latest [Github Action Build Artifact](https://github.com/BillyAddlers/stellarite/actions/workflows/build_iso.yml).GitHub requires you be logged in to download.**
+> **Download an ISO from the latest [Github Action Build Artifact](https://github.com/BillyAddlers/stellarite/actions/workflows/build_iso.yml).
+GitHub requires you be logged in to download.**

 Rebase from an existing upstream Fedora Atomic to this image if you want **Open Source GPU Drivers**:
 (Please note: Mesa's Open Source option for NVIDIA GPUs, NVK is still prone to errors at the time of writing, for any issues relating to NVK [please submit a report with Mesa](<[url](https://docs.mesa3d.org/bugs.html)>), not Stellarite)